Colin-Whelan/SailthruCommunityDocs/Old & Missing Docs/AB Test API Call.md

 # AB Test API Call
 This is a backup of the AB Test API Call documentation.
-The original can has been removed from the official Sailthru documentation.
+The original has been removed from the official Sailthru documentation.

 ## AB Testing Campaigns in Sailthru